brcmesquita/Ubuntu-20.04-LTS-Script-Pos-Instalacao/README.md

 #### In English
 This repository contains a post installation script for Linux Ubuntu 18.04 LTS.
 This repository installs the basics for those who want a Linux Ubuntu for web development with HTML, CSS, JS, NodeJS, ReactJS.
+This script was created to automate the download and installation processes of packages (applications).
+With this script, just run it and wait for it to finish.
+In the end, everything will be installed and you will be able to use it.

 #### Em Português
 Este repositório contém um script de pós instalação para o Linux Ubuntu 18.04 LTS.
 Este repositório instala o básico para quem deseja um Linux Ubuntu para desenvolvimento web com HTML, CSS, JS, NodeJS, ReactJS.
+Esse script foi criado para automatizar os processos de download e instalação dos pacotes (aplicativos).
+Com este script, basta rodá-lo e aguardar o seu término.
+Ao fim, tudo estará instalado e você já poderá sair utilizando.

 ### How to use
 > *Copy & Paste codes below on your terminal, and press Enter.*